2.0 LOCATION : On the lower deck, below the main mast on the port side.

 3 Replacement is to be made as an existing whip antenna or insulator, of a particular installation, becomes defective.
 This is not an 'across-the-board' replacement.

 4 There will be no further procurement of components or spares for the sectional antenna.

 Taken in May 1957, this aft, port side view of HMCS Iroquois illustrates the trunking from Radio 2 to the aft. port whip antenna.
 Originating at deck level to the right of the door, it traversed the exterior bulkhead and mated with the bottom portion of the antenna sponson.
-HAIDA's trunking was similar in appearance.
+HAIDA's trunking was identical in appearance.
+An enclosure of 9 inches by 11 inches would produce a characteristic impedance of 180 ohms.
 (Photo courtesy of Lawrence Redman)

 On many older ships, open wire transmission line was commonly used because coaxial cable was rather new and had not been produced in a type that would handle the required power levels.
 Open wire line had its advantages in that the radio operator could tune the transmitter over a wide frequency range.
 Among the disadvantages, were safety and the difficulty of preserving watertight integrity.
 In many instances, it was within handy reach of the unsuspecting seamen even though there were 'Danger - WT Transmitting Antenna' signs posted in the appropriate spots.
 This hardly constituted sailor-proofing.
 In other circumstances, the open line was fitted with a metal enclosure (trunking) or a wire mesh screen which took up space, a resource which was always in short supply on a ship.
 Open line also had the potential to cause mutual interference to other wiring within the ship.